 This is at the discretion of the leaders.
 There are 7 slots for Merit Badges, but some take up two slots, and some require afternoon work.

 How many Merit Badges are earned in the Rawhide program?

-My Scout/son is very mature, can he still take X class even though he does not meet the age requirements?
+My Scouts BSA/child is very mature, can they still take X class even though they do not meet the age requirements?

 The ages on there are our highly recommended guidelines, not hard and fast rules.

-Do Scouts need CPR Certification before arriving to camp to do BSA Lifeguard?
+Do Scouts need CPR Certification before arriving at camp to do BSA Lifeguard?